About Jiquilillo & The Rancho

 Jiquilillo’s past is a bit rocky and includes tsunamis and hurricanes reeking havoc along the coast.
 In 1992 a Tsunami destroyed six blocks of the village.
 Villagers, although devastated, began to rebuild only to encounter Hurricane Mitch in 1998, causing even more damage.
 Thankfully, the people of the community are dedicated and full of life and have been slowly rebuilding and reaffirming their roots here in the community.

 Jiquilillo features miles of beautiful beach.
-A 20 minute walk down the road will take you to the community of Los Zorros.
-Here you will find more restaurants including “Tina Mata’s” and “Bar Choy” where good food and drinks are served daily.
+A 20-minute walk down the road will take you to the community of Los Zorros.
+Here you will find more restaurants, including “Tina Mata’s” where good food and drinks are served daily.
 An hour walk north along the beach from Jiquilillo will take you to the community of Padre Ramos.
-Padre Ramos is located on the beautiful mouth to the largest estuary system in Central America and has several restaurants including “Los Ranchos” and “Bar Zulema”.
+Padre Ramos is located on the beautiful mouth of the estuary and has several restaurants including “Los Ranchos” and “Bar Zulema”.
 “Los Ranchos” is home to the women’s jewelry cooperative.

 Three hours north of Jiquilillo, with a turquoise crater lake and stunning views of Honduras, El Salvador, and the Gulf of Fonseca, is Volcano Cosigüina.
 We can organize guided tours to the volcano, but it is possible to use local bus services and visit the volcano independently from Potosi or the quiet town of Cosigüina.
 Both towns offer affordable accommodation for travelers and nearby natural hot springs and pools are accessible in a day’s hike.
 It is now possible to reach Potosi directly via boat from El Salvador.

-The nearest cities to Jiquilillo are El Viejo and Chinandega located approximately two hours south via bus or one hour by car or truck.
+The nearest cities to Jiquilillo are El Viejo and Chinandega located approximately one-and-a-half hours south via bus or forty-five minutes by car or truck.
 El Viejo and Chinandega offer facilities including banks, pharmacies, and grocery stores.

 The weather in Nicaragua is always hot, regardless of the time of year.
-The months of November through May are considered dry season, with almost no rain what-so-ever; June through August is the beginning of rainy season with an occasional evening shower; the brunt of the rainy season is September and October when it can rain for weeks at a time without letting up.
+The months of November through May are considered dry season, with almost no rain what-so-ever; June through August is the beginning of rainy season with an occasional evening shower; the brunt of the rainy season is September and October when it can rain off-and-on for weeks at a time.